do-jonathan4/lfz-m1/exercises/css-box-model/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What CSS properties make up the box model?
+1. Which CSS property pushes boxes away from each other?
+1. Which CSS property pushes box content away from its border?

 ### Exercise

 1. Read pages 300-305, 307-314, and 317 in _HTML & CSS_ by Duckett.